QTechnics/QHotspot/README.md

 * Türkçe açıklamalar için lütfen [tıklayınız](README-tr.md).

 **!!!
+This branch for pfSense 2.4.4 or higher

+**!!!
 This project is under construction.
 We are not responsible for any problems that may occur in your system.**

 **!!!This branch only install old ghost panel.
 For the new QHotspot panel, please use [this branch](https://bitbucket.org/qtechnics/qhotspot/src/).**

 ### Prerequirements

-* Fresh installed pfSense 2.3.x or higher
+* Fresh installed pfSense 2.4.4 or higher

 ### Installing